Yudhishthira: Youth

 Following the deaths of Pandu and Madri, the forest sages escorted Kunti and the children to Hastinapura, where they handed them over to the Kuru grandsire, Bhishma, recounting the events that had transpired.
 Yudhishthira and his brothers grew up in Hastinapura with their cousins, including Duryodhana, who clashed with Bhima.
-During a Ganga River outing planned by Duryodhana, he ambushed Bhima, binding and throwing him into the water.
+During a Ganga River outing planned by Duryodhana, he offered Bhima food that contained a heavy sedative, proceeding then to bind and throw him into the water.
 When Yudhishthira noticed Bhima missing, he alerted Kunti; Bhima soon returned, recounting his ordeal in Nagaloka and his escape.
-Yudhishthira wisely advised his brothers to keep the incident secret.
+Yudhishthira wisely advised his brothers to keep the incident secret and not seek revenge.

 In Hastinapura, the Pandavas trained under Kripa and later Drona, their preceptor, with Yudhishthira excelling in chariot warfare.
 As gurudakshina (a traditional offering to the teacher), Yudhishthira initially volunteered to capture King Drupada and present him bound before Drona.
 However, Arjuna intervened and took on the task himself.

 Dhritarashtra named Yudhishthira heir-apparent after his warfare training, impressed by his righteousness and skill.
 His popularity among the citizens eclipsed Pandu’s, enraging Duryodhana, who feared the Pandavas’ rise.
-With Dhritarashtra’s hesitant approval, Duryodhana plotted their demise, sending them to Varanavata in a flammable lac palace built by Purochana.
+With Dhritarashtra’s hesitant approval, Duryodhana and Shakuni plotted their demise, sending them to Varanavata in a flammable lac palace built by Purochana.
 Despite Dhritarashtra’s doubts, the plan proceeded.
 Yudhishthira, warned by his uncle Vidura’s coded message, deterred followers but prepared an escape.
 Spotting the palace’s weakness, he and Bhima planned a tunnel with Vidura’s sapper.
 After a year, Bhima torched the house during a feast, leaving a Nishada family inside as decoys.
-The Pandavas fled via the tunnel, while Dhritarashtra, believing them dead, ordered their funeral rites in Hastinapura.
+The Pandavas fled via the tunnel, while Dhritarashtra and the Kuru clan, believing them dead, ordered their funeral rites in Hastinapura.